searxng/searxng/docs/dev/reST.rst

 generated and deployed at :docs:`github.io <.>`.
 For build prerequisites read :ref:`docs build`.

-The source files of Searx's documentation are located at :origin:`docs`.
+The source files of Searxng's documentation are located at :origin:`docs`.
 Sphinx assumes source files to be encoded in UTF-8 by defaul.
 Run :ref:`make docs.live
 <make docs.live>` to build HTML while editing.